paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-073-export-enhancement.md

 **(e) Information dissemination** In order to carry out subsection (b)(7), to lessen the cost of distribution of information produced by the Commercial Service, and to make that information more readily available, the Secretary should establish a system for distributing that information in those areas where no district offices of the Commercial Service are located.
 Distributors of the information should be State export promotion agencies or private export and trade promotion associations.
 The distribution system should be consistent with cost recovery objectives of the Department of Commerce.

-**(f) Cooperation in Federal financing and insurance programs** To assist the Commercial Service in carrying out subsection (b)(9), and consistent with the provisions of [section 635i–7 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section635i–7&num=0&edition=prelim), the Export-Import Bank of the United States, the Overseas Private Investment Corporation, the Trade and Development Program, and the Small Business Administration shall each—
+**(f) Cooperation in Federal financing and insurance programs** To assist the Commercial Service in carrying out subsection (b)(9), and consistent with the provisions of [section 635i–7 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section635i–7&num=0&edition=prelim), the Export-Import Bank of the United States, the United States International Development Finance Corporation, the Trade and Development Program, and the Small Business Administration shall each—

 (1) provide to the Commercial Service complete and current information on all of its programs and financing practices; and